alicefornasiero/IOMAP-3/04_pangenome/pangenome_README.md

 ## Pipeline Steps

+For each genome type (AA, BB, CC, DD), separate multifasta files for each individual chromosome are generated.
+PGGB is used to analyze each chromosome individually, and PANACUS is used to generate pangenome growth and core size estimation.

 ### 1. PGGB Analysis

-PGGB was run for each chromosome of each genome type to generate genome-type level pangenomes using the following commands:
+PGGB was run for each chromosome of each subgenome to generate genome-type level pangenomes using the following commands:

 CHR##.fasta: Input file for each chromosome (replace ## with chromosome number).
 -p: Percentage of matching reads to be considered.